oskarirauta/logcpp/README.md

 	- journal contains count of repetions
 	- on screen displays _(duplicate message atleast once)_

+Project uses some functions from my _common.hpp_ which contains some of my generally used code.

-A example on usage is provided.
+A usage sample is included.